chengsoonong/digbeta/notes.md

 ### Experimental Design

+In contrast to active learning, experimental design considers the problem of regression, i.e. where the label $y\in R$ is a real number.

 The problem to be solved in experimental design is to choose a set of trials (say of size N) to gather enough information about the object of interest.
 The goal is to maximise the information obtained about